timewh/helloworld/index.md

    write gclk xdc to g_fp![1:12]
    between the pre_name and pos_name is "p/n".
    start from 1,if the num start from 101, represent the vuls440,else is lx.
+   because we already set the program default to vu quad ls， so do not need the info to ref ls or lx platform.
 ```

 ## (5) insert